Nonlinear descent on moduli of local systems: Introduction

-For reasons discussed above, this makes the Diophantine study of $X_k$ attractive.
-Moreover, the natural mapping class group action on $X_k$ invites a comparison with linear arithmetic group actions on homogeneous varieties, and indeed this analogy guides much of our work leading up to the finiteness results stated in Section 1.2.
+Conjectures \ref{conjlv} and \ref{conjl} encourage us to ask, given a log Calabi-Yau variety $V$ with a model over $\Z$: \begin{itemize} \item Is the set $V(\Z)$ generated from a proper Zariski closed subset? \item Is the set of degenerate points on $V$ generated from a parabolic subvariety? \item Is the set of nondegenerate points in $V(\Z)$ finitely generated? \end{itemize} Here, to speak of ``generating'' points one assumes given some dynamical structure on $V$ compatible with the integral structure.
+While the above questions have affirmative answers for the log Calabi-Yau varieties of linear or homogeneous type mentioned above (and in fact such varieties have no parabolic subvarieties), for a general log Calabi-Yau variety this need not be the case (at least depending on the notion of \emph{dynamics} chosen).
+It therefore seems worthwhile to isolate the cases of positive answer as instances of \emph{arithmeticity}.

+Let $\Sigma$ be a surface as in Section \ref{sect:1.1}, and suppose that the boundary of $\Sigma$ is nonempty.
+Let $X$ denote the moduli space of all $\SL_2(\C)$-local systems on $\Sigma$ (as in Section \ref{sect:1.2}), and for each $k\in\Z^n$ let $X_k\subset X$ be the subvariety given by prescribing the boundary traces of local systems (as in Section \ref{sect:1.1}).
+It is easy to see that $X$ is a parabolic variety.
+On the other hand, we showed in \cite{whang} that each $X_k$ is log Calabi-Yau, and the above discussion applies.
+Thus, Theorem \ref{theorem1} states that the mapping class group dynamics on each $X_k$ is arithmetic over the integers.
 We remark that, unlike linear arithmetic groups, the mapping class group of a surface is defined with no \emph{a priori} connection to the integers, so it is surprising to find that such finiteness theorems as Theorem \ref{theorem1} should hold.
 Another point of note is that our method uses discreteness in $\C$ heavily, and hence is naturally restricted points of $X_k$ with values in $\Z$ or the integers of imaginary quadratic fields, as far as the analysis of integral points is concerned.